2023 AFC Asian Cup bids: Concerns and withdrawal

 The tournament was originally scheduled to be held in China, with the venues were Beijing, Tianjin, Shanghai, Chongqing, Chengdu, Xi'an, Dalian, Qingdao, Xiamen and Suzhou.
-Beijing, Chongqing and Chengdu, which hosted the 2004 AFC Asian Cup, were chosen for the tournament, though often with different stadiums (Workers' Stadium in Beijing, which was the main stadium in 2004 tournament, later torn down in 2020 to rebuilt into a new one for the 2023 tournament), while Tianjin, Shanghai, Xi'an, Dalian, Qingdao, Xiamen and Suzhou were the new venues.
+Beijing, Chongqing and Chengdu, which hosted the 2004 AFC Asian Cup, were chosen for the tournament, though often with different stadiums (Workers' Stadium in Beijing, which was the main stadium in 2004 tournament, later torn down in 2020 and replaced with a new one for the 2023 tournament), while Tianjin, Shanghai, Xi'an, Dalian, Qingdao, Xiamen and Suzhou were the new venues.
 Of these ten stadiums for the tournament, all but one (TEDA Stadium in Tianjin, which was the only stadium to be renovated) were the newly stadiums which were built for the tournament.

 However, on 14 May 2022, AFC announced that China would not be able to host the tournament due to the exceptional circumstances caused by the COVID-19 pandemic.

 The following were the host cities and stadiums selected originally for the tournament before China's withdrawal: